Analysis Actions menu

 The following options concern the generation of different reports and can be useful when the user needs to check the quality of the sequencing in terms of coverage or retrieve information about the alignment.
 Please, refer to the article Report files to download for more information.

-• View QC report: You can view/download in DOCX or PDF format, a quality control report about your analysis.
-The report includes a list of information such as sequence technology, read alignment results, regions reported, coverage, number of identified variants by class, summary for Germline Variant Classification rules, and number of SNV found in coding regions.
+• View Quality Control report: You can view a quality control report about your analysis and download it as a PDF file or export it as a docx file.
+The report includes a list of information such as sequence technology, read alignment results, regions reported, coverage, number of identified variants by class, summary for ACMG rules and number of SNV found in coding regions.
 For more information, please refer to the article Quality Control Report.

 • View FastQC report: A quality control report for high throughput sequence data.
 For more information please see the documentation of the FastQC tool at http://www.bioinformatics.babraham.ac.uk/projects/fastqc/ and in the article FastQC Report